atropos-null/LS/py109/py109_studyguide.md

 #### Parameters vs. Arguments

 **Parameters** are the names assigned to a function's arguments.
 They are the variables listed in the function definition.
+They are essentially placeholders or variables that will receive values when the function is called.

 ```python
 def multiply(x, y):  # x and y are parameters